microsoftgraph/entra-powershell/development-docs/README.md

 ### Publish to PowerShell Gallery

-The Entra PowerShell team will regularly publish the module, including all changes, to the [official PowerShell gallery](https://aka.ms/EntraPSGallery) as outlined in our [official documentation](https://learn.microsoft.com/powershell/entra-powershell/entraps-versioning-release-cadence).
+The Entra PowerShell team will regularly publish the module, including all changes, to the [official PowerShell gallery][powershell-gallery] as outlined in our [official documentation][release-cadence].

 [git-cheat-sheet]: https://education.github.com/git-cheat-sheet-education.pdf
 [set-execution-policy]: https://learn.microsoft.com/powershell/module/microsoft.powershell.security/set-executionpolicy